liferay/liferay-docs/develop/learning-paths/mobile/articles/03-retrieving-data-mobile-sdk/01-retrieve-and-display-guestbooks.markdown

 drawer.
 First, change the `GuestbooksActivity` class to implement `AdapterView.OnItemClickListener` instead of `NavigationView.OnNavigationItemSelectedListener`.
-Then delete the `onNavigationItemSelected` method, and the `NavigationView` code at the end of the `onCreate` method.
-Now you need to implement `AdapterView.OnItemClickListener`.
-Do so now by adding the following `onItemClick` method:
+Then delete the `onNavigationItemSelected` method.
+You should also delete the `NavigationView` code at the end of the `onCreate` method.
+Next, implement `AdapterView.OnItemClickListener` by adding the following `onItemClick` method:

     @Override
     public void onItemClick(final AdapterView<?> parent, final View view,